VirtualHub Screenshots logo

 2000s

-Operating Systems released in 2000s are not really that "old", so we are not going to cover proprietary operating systems from that era, but we are going to cover the open source ones.
-This includes Linux distros and modern version of classic OS.
+Operating Systems released in 2000s are not really "old", so we are not going to cover proprietary operating systems from that era, but we are going to cover the open source ones.
+This includes Linux distros and other modern FOSS versions of the classic OSs.

 Coming Soon